netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Afterwards, save the address.
 If the error has been corrected, you can retry `Creating a shipment`_.

-If a shipment has already been trasmitted successfully via the webservice, but you want to make changes afterwards, please cancel the shipment first as described in the section `Cancelling a shipment`_.
+If a shipment has already been transmitted successfully via the webservice, but you want to make changes afterwards, please cancel the shipment first as described in the section `Canceling a shipment`_.
 Then click *Create shipping label...* inside the same box *Shipping and tracking information*.
-From here on, the process is now the same as described in `Creating a shipment`_.
+From here on, the process is the same as described in `Creating a shipment`_.

 .. raw:: pdf